 1. Delayed Draw Loans; Draw Down Requests.
 On the terms and subject to the conditions of this Note, the Holder agrees to make loans to the Company hereunder (each, a "Delayed Draw Loan") in an principal aggregate amount not to exceed the Maximum Principal Amount.
 The Company may, from time to time and at its election, request from the Holder one or more Delayed Draw Loans hereunder by executing and delivering a request letter in substantially the form attached hereto as Exhibit A (each, a "Draw Down Request"); provided that (a) the sum of all Draw Down Requests may not exceed \$10,000,000.00; (b) the Company may not make Draw Down Requests in excess of \$5,000,000.00 prior to July 1, 2019; (c) the amount of the initial Draw Down Request will be deemed increased by the outstanding principal amount and accrued interest outstanding, together with any other outstanding amounts payable in connection therewith, with respect to the promissory note dated February 15, 2019 issued by the Company in favor of Clean Energy and the promissory note dated May 17, 2019 issued by the Company in favor of Clean Energy, such amounts shall be deemed Delayed Draw Loans, and both such notes shall be cancelled; (d) the Company shall not deliver any Draw Down Request if an Event of Default has occurred and is continuing hereunder, (e) from July 1, 2019, the Company may make additional draw down requests of up to \$5,000,000.00, provided that the Company has entered new contracts with Kenan Advantage Group, International Paper and Con Ed that are in form and substance satisfactory to Clean Energy; and (e) the Company shall not deliver any Draw Down Request after August 31, 2019.
-No later than ten (10) days following the Holder's receipt of a Draw Down Request executed and delivered in accordance with the terms and conditions of this Note, and provided that no Event of Default has occurred and is continuing, the Holder shall deliver to the Company as a Delayed Draw Loan the amount set forth in the Draw Down Request by wire transfer to the account of the Company as set forth in the Draw Down Request.
-Upon the Company's receipt of the proceeds from each Delayed Draw Loan, the amount of such proceeds shall automatically be added to the outstanding principal amount hereunder.
-Notwithstanding anything to the contrary in this Note, the aggregate principal amount of all Delayed Draw Loans requested pursuant to all Delayed Draw Requests shall not at any time exceed the Maximum Principal Amount.
+No later than ten (10) days following the Holder's receipt of a Draw Down Request executed and delivered in accordance with the terms and conditions of this Note, and provided that no Event of Default has occurred and is continuing, the Holder shall deliver to the Company as a Delayed Draw Loan the amount set forth in the Draw Down Request by wire transfer to the account of the Company as set forth in the Draw Down Request by wire transfer to the account of the contrary in this Note, the aggregate principal amount of all Delayed Draw Loans requested pursuant to all Delayed Draw Requests shall not at any time exceed the Maximum Principal Amount.

-- 2. Maturity Date.
+2. Maturity Date.
 All unpaid principal, together with any then unpaid and accrued interest and other amounts payable hereunder, shall be due and payable on the earlier of

-(a) December 31, 2019 (the "Maturity Date"), or (b) when, upon the occurrence and during the continuance of an Event of Default, such - (a) December 31, 2019 (the "Maturity Date"), or (b) when, upon the occurrence and during the continuance of an Event of Default, such amounts are declared due and payable by the Holder or made automatically due and payable, in each case, in accordance with the terms hereof.
+(a) December 31, 2019 (the "Maturity Date"), or (b) when, upon the occurrence and during the continuance of an Event of Default, such amounts are declared due and payable by the Holder or made automatically due and payable, in each case, in accordance with the terms hereof.